cpaika/tech-blog-v3.github.io/_posts/2020-04-13-installing-awscli-v1.md

 ---
 layout: post
-title:  "Installing the AWS CLI Version 1 on Mac OS with Homebrew"
+title:  "Installing the AWS CLI Version 1 on macOS with Homebrew"
 date:   2020-04-13 19:33:00 -0400
 categories: blog
 ---